Precious metal recovery

 DODUCO Contacts and Refining GmbH is an accredited Silver LBMA Good Delivery List Refiner.
 This logo is a trade mark of The London Bullion Market Association.

-The gold recovered by DODUCO Contacts and Refining GmbH and used in new products is certified as conflict free by the Conflict-Free Sourcing Initiative (CFSI).
+The gold recovered by DODUCO Contacts and Refining GmbH and used in new products is certified as conflict free by the Responsible Minerals Initiative (RMI).